afoote31/afoote31.github.io/_posts/2025-07-24-Make-Tests-Hard.md

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/9.jpg" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/examPlot.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    The variability in rank is almost always many times greater than the variability in score, but the multiplicative factor is greater for easy exams (about $p > 0.9$).
+    The variability in rank is almost always many times greater than the variability in score, but the multiplicative factor is greater for very easy/hard exams.
 </div>

 While we certainly studied exams under a simplified model, the insights hold intuitively.
 If an exam is really easy or really hard, the scores are clumped and the smallest influences to a score can result in a large change to ranking.
 This means that a bad night of sleep, other exams, or a fight with a friend would have a larger impact on a student's grade in the course if they are graded based on rank rather than raw score.
 Thus, if a student is to be scored on rank, I believe it would be in their best interest to have the exam be a little harder, with the probability of answering a question right being between 0.4 and 0.6 rather than above 0.7.